jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists remove " + listNames[pick] + " " + items[pick2]);
 ```
 __
-lists remove - Asks the user to choose from all lists.
+ui lists remove - Asks the user to choose from all lists.
 Asks the user to choose an item from that list.
 Removes the last instance of that item from that list.
     - Can only remove from (1) basic lists and (2) combo lists that contain basic lists.